Skip to main content

 There are seasonal fishing opportunities in the Fraser River.

-Interpretive programs and presentations are periodically available at Robson Meadows Campground.
+Interpretive programs and presentations are sometimes available at Robson Meadows Campground.
 For details, contact the park operator.

-There are wildlife viewing opportunities throughout this park.
+There are wildlife viewing opportunities throughout Mount Robson Park.
+For more information, see about this park section.

-Pets must be leashed and are not allowed in beach areas or park buildings.
-You must be in control of your pets at all times and dispose of their excrement in the wastebins provided.
+Pets must be leashed, and they are not allowed in beach areas or park buildings.
+You must be in control of your pets and dispose of their excrement in the wastebins provided.

 Dogs are not allowed on any overnight trips on the Berg Lake Trail.
-Dogs that are kept under control and on leash are allowed on day-hikes.
+Leashed dogs are allowed on day-hikes.

 Berg Lake Trail

-Bicycles with electric assist motors (e-bikes) are permitted on roadways and the first 7km of the Berg Lake Trail, provided they meet the definitions and criteria for e-bike use as outlined on the cycling page
+Bicycles with electric assist motors (e-bikes) are allowed on roads and the first 7 km of the Berg Lake Trail.
+E-bikes must meet the definitions and criteria for e-bike use outlined on the cycling page.

 Berg Lake Trail